1. What Is A CBRS Private LTE Network?

 You don’t need as many access points for a CBRS network and they’re more powerful, saving you money and improving performance.

 The answer depends on the specific needs of the business but there are some general ways to assess what makes a good match.
-Think of a private LTE network as offering sort of the goldilocks of wireless networks.
+Think of a private LTE network as offering the goldilocks of wireless networks.

 “CBRS fills the gap between wifi on one end and a huge cellular network on the other end,” explains Aguilar.
 “Wifi does the job at home or at a small business where capacity, security and range of coverage are not big priorities.